Abdelhadi92/django_walleter/README.md

 ```

-**Remember ,** you may use the `django_wallet.HasWallet` mixin on any of your models.
+**Remember ,** you may use the `django_walleter.HasWallet` mixin on any of your models.
 You are not limited to only including it on your `Profile`model.